TZstatsADS/Fall2020-Project3-group1/output/README.md

 fit_train_rforestw.RData
 	Our random forest with weights train model on the entire training set (2400 observations) after cross-validation fit_train_svm.RData
-	Our svm train model on the entire training set (2400 observations) after cross-validation fit_train_xgboost.RData
+	Our svm train model on the entire training set (2400 observations) after cross-validation; ; this is not included in Github due to the size, please turn on the associated controls to obtain the file. fit_train_xgboost.RData
 	Our xgboost train model on the entire training set (2400 observations) after cross-validation res_cv_gbm.RData